 A relational database is “a database structured to recognize relations among stored items of information.”
 In other words, you can “relate” a piece of data to other pieces of data without having to add new fields.
 From an email marketing perspective, relational database gives you unlimited possibilities for segmenting and targeting.

 This differs from a flat file database which is limited in functionality.
 In a flat data file, every time you want to add new data, you have to add a field.
 For example, consider a restaurant that wants to track which food and drink items specific customers order so they can target future marketing messages appropriately to those customers.
-The restaurant might want to track data such as how often the customer dines there and when, what they order and their beverage choices, their average meal ticket amount, etc.
+The restaurant might want to track data such as how often the customer dines there and when, what they order and their beverage choices, their average meal ticket amount, etc. So when they are working on their restaurant email marketing plan, they want to be able to work out who had which dish.

 In order to track this with a flat file database, they would have to add a field to the flat file database every single time…for every single customer.